thedzy/Python/Scripts/jamf_theme/README.md

     Percentage gain of blue

 Colour gain values (stackable with shift):
-These increases/decreases the rgb by a fixed value, ie. ie. 0 will have a RGB value no higher than the red/green/blueie. using 0 for all colours will leave no gain and produce grey
+These increases/decreases the rgb by a fixed value, ie. 0 will have a RGB value no higher than the normal red/green/blue ie. using 0 for all colours will leave no gain and produce grey

 -R REDGAIN, --redgain=REDGAIN
     numeric gain of red